kubeflow/website/content/docs/other-guides/kustomize.md

 To customize the Kubeflow resources running within the cluster, you can modify the kustomize manifests in `${KFAPP}/kustomize`, where `KFAPP` is the directory where you stored your Kubeflow configurations during deployment.
-Then run 'kfctl apply`.
+Then run `kfctl apply`.

-For example, to modify settings for the Jupyter web app:
+For example, to modify settings for the Jupyter web app within your Kubeflow
+deployment:

 1. Edit the configuration file at `${KFAPP}/kustomize/jupyter-web-app.yaml`.